Find Out Your Ring Size

 Go to www.shapeways.com and select upload

-Make an account, make sure you apply for the 15% student discount.
+Make an account, make sure you apply for the 15% student discount for future prints.

 Select the Smiley Face menu, choose Upload your DAE file or OBJ, choose your material.

 Shapeways offers a preview where you should inspect your model again.